huntresslabs/ecs/rfcs/text/0047-fileless-execution-linux.md

 <!--
 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

+This RFC proposes adding new fields and event types to enhance the detection of fileless malware execution and related malicious activities on Linux systems.

+The new fields include:
+ * file.is_memfd - Indicates if the file is an anonymous file descriptor (memfd) created using the memfd_create system call.
+ * file.is_shmem - Indicates if the file is a POSIX shared memory object created using the shm_open system call, typically located in /dev/shm.
+ * process.is_setuid - Indicates if the process has the setuid bit set, allowing it to run with the privileges of its owner.
+ * process.is_setgid - Indicates if the process has the setgid bit set, allowing it to run with the privileges of its group.
+ * process.is_memfd - Indicates if the process was executed from a memory file descriptor (memfd).
+ * process.inode_nlink - Number of links to the inode of the process executable file, obtained from the i_nlink variable in the inode structure.

+New process event types:
+ * memfd_create
+ * shmget (SystemV shared memory API)
+ * ptrace
+ * load_module

+New file event types:
+ * memfd_open
+ * shmem_open

+These additions will enable the detection and investigation of various malware execution techniques, such as executing code from memory file descriptors (memfd), hiding malicious binaries in shared memory objects (shm_open and shmget), debugging other processes for code injection (ptrace), and loading kernel modules for rootkits (load_module).
+The proposed fields also cover privilege escalation using setuid/setgid binaries.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.